Lanr3waju/Awesome-Books-Project/README.md

 ## Acknowledgments

-- I appreciate the efforts of my mentors in the web development for their guidance and contribtution
+- I appreciate the efforts of my mentors (https://github.com/bolah2009) & (https://github.com/adejam)for their constatnt guidance and contribtution

 ## 📝 License